lokomartin/okrotestaruymaski/README.md

 <details>
     <summary><b>Click Here For Details</b></summary><br>

-- Saving document, video and audio only.
+- Saves document, video and audio in group. (dont forget to add bot to your group)
+- Saves document, video, audio, photo and voice in bot's private chat (if enabled)
 - Save Permanently your Group Files
 - Save Permanently your Private Files
 - Auto delete or not delete saved files